John I, Duke of Alençon

-He commanded the second division of the French army at the Battle of Agincourt.
+He commanded the second division of the French army at the Battle of Agincourt in 1415.
 When the English broke through the first division, he led a countercharge.
-He is sometimes credited with killing Edward, Duke of York, wounding Humphrey, Duke of Gloucester, and cutting an ornament from the crown of Henry V, King of England.
+He is sometimes credited with, wounding Humphrey, Duke of Gloucester, reached and cut an ornament from the crown of Henry V, King of England, where he killed Edward, Duke of York, who was trying to protect the king.
 He was overpowered by King Henry's bodyguard and slain before he could yield himself.
+His second son Jean II d'Alençon succeeded him as the Duke of Alençon.

 Family

 In 1396, he married Marie of Brittany (1391-1446), daughter of John IV, Duke of Brittany.
 They had five children: